jedisct1/as-wasi/README.md

 * [wasmboy](https://github.com/torch2424/wasmboy) - Game Boy / Game Boy Color Emulator Library, 🎮written for WebAssembly using AssemblyScript. 🚀
 * [wasmerio/io-devices-lib](https://github.com/wasmerio/io-devices-lib) - Library for interacting with the Wasmer Experimental IO Devices API.
 Uses WASI for outputting graphics in a framebuffer, and handles mouse/keyboard input.
 * [wasm-by-example](https://github.com/torch2424/wasm-by-example) - Wasm By Example is a website with a set of hands-on introduction examples and tutorials for WebAssembly (Wasm).
 Wasm By Example features `as-wasi` by default for the AssemblyScript WASI examples.
 * [wasm-matrix](https://github.com/torch2424/wasm-matrix) - A Matrix effect in your terminal using AssemblyScript 🚀 and WASI 🧩 .
-THhise project is a bit older, and uses an older version of `as-wasi`, but still creates a cool effect!
+This project is a bit older, and uses an older version of `as-wasi`, but still creates a cool effect!

-_If you're project is using as-wasi, and you would like to be featured here.
-Please open a README with links to your project, and if appropriate, explaining how as-wasi is being used._ 😊
+_If your project is using as-wasi, and you would like to be featured here.
+Please open a pull request against the README with links to your project, and if appropriate, explaining how as-wasi is being used._ 😊

 ## Contributing